David101111101/SouceDemoE2EFrameworkNuaavFinal/Llm-prompts.md

 - Skip reasoning.
 - Assume hidden setup steps.

-Act as a reviewer preparing me to pass a Senior QA assessment.

 ---
 Here the prompt for Copilot in Visual Studio Code to generate mermaid diagrams based on the project directory files: